md-saqib/todolist/README.md

 # todolist
-A simple application built with react native
+A simple application built with react-native using expo